Why Training &

 is Important to

-Written by Mary Jane Dana, Lavish Lashes CEO
+Written by Mary Jane Vega, Lavish Lashes CEO

 From the perspective of both thicker naturally looking lashes that the lash extension professional and the consumer, training and certification of lash extension stylists is of paramount importance.
 Lash extensions were introduced in the US in 2004, as a unique service whereby women may have longer, thicker naturally looking lashes that wear, shed, and feel like their natural lashes.
 The adhesive is different, the lashes are different, the application is different, and the result is different than what has been traditionally taught in esthetician and cosmetologist programs.